StSav012/pycatsearch/README.md

     - `bool qt_json_zipped`: the flag to indicate whether the data stored into ``qt_json_filename`` is compressed.
       Default is `True`.

+### `async_downloader`

+This is just like `downloader`, but much, much faster.
+The download speed is limited by the remote servers.
+Most of the time, it takes no more than 90 seconds to load all the data.

+Requires `aiohttp`

 ### `gui`

 This is the graphical interface built with `PyQt5`.
 Just run `main.py` and see for yourself.